-The network is funded by the Georgia Department of Education, Divisions for Special Education Services and Supports, and are operated in collaboration with Regional Educational Service Agencies and local school districts that serve as fiscal agents for the programs.
-GLRS programs are funded entirely with federal discretionary funds made available through the Individuals with Disabilities Education Improvement Act (IDEA).
+The network is funded by the Georgia Department of Education, Divisions for Special Education Services and Supports, and is operated in collaboration with Regional Educational Service Agencies and local school districts that serve as fiscal agents for the network.
+The GLRS Resources System is funded entirely with federal discretionary funds made available through the Individuals with Disabilities Education Improvement Act (IDEA).

 - Providing Least Restrictive Environment (LRE) support to school systems.

 - Providing training on IEP writing, implementation, and monitoring.

 - Providing training on Specially Designed Instruction, High Leverage Practices (HLP, and evidence-based practices to meet the whole child needs of students with disabilities.

 - Supporting the State Systemic Improvement Plan (SSIP) - Student Success: Imagine the Possibilities and implementing dropout prevention initiatives.